ELECO HW-852 (Ware Mk. 3)

 A single clip secures the ring, with the other side being hinged to the canopy, ensuring that it cannot fall away.
 Not visible here, but cast into the inside of the canopy are both the HW-852 code, as well as HW-853; this lantern employing the same type of canopy, but fitted with a glass refractor bowl, rather than a transparent bowl and separate refractor ring, as exists here.
 Two sprung hooks secure the refractor to the lantern body - a notch on the canopy allows a small extrusion on the refractor to locate correctly, ensuring that the correct beam distribution is achieved.
 A three-pin bayonet lampholder is positioned between the two hooks.
 The lamp wasn't included, as it was worn out and discarded during removal.

 This is the 'side' view of the refractor - the point seen here would be where the majority of the beam was cast, providing symmetrical distribution along the road.

 A few cracks exist in the refractor, although I think that they pre-date the lantern's removal.

 Moulded into the underside is "E.L.E.
 Co.
 LTD ST. ALBANS".

 The part number (what appears to be "HW 333") is moulded opposite.
 Unfortunately, the year of manufacture does not appear to be included on the moulding, as appears on some glassware of GEC lanterns.

-Restoration commenced only days after the lantern was acquired; miraculously, every single fixing came undone with ease, and the lantern unscrewed from its bracket without any resistance.
+The lantern's initial stripping down commenced only days after acquisition; miraculously, every single fixing came undone with ease, and the lantern unscrewed from its bracket without any resistance.
 The green paint fleck on the canopy hints at an earlier colour scheme for the bracket.

 The now-empty inside of the lantern shows that the lampholder bracket fixing holes were set at a 90 degree offset to the refractor spring fixing holes.